bbangert/routes/docs/manual.rst

     {"controller": "error", "action": "images", "id": "arrow.jpg"}

-Line 5 matches the single URL "/" and sets both the controller and action to constants.
+Line 5 matches the single URL "/", and sets both the controller and action to constants.
 It also has a route name "home", which can be used in generation.
+(The other routes have ``None`` instead of a name, so they don't have names.
-Note that the route path moves from the first argument to the second if the route has a name.
-Routes with a name are called **named routes**; those without are called **nameless routes**.
-It's recommended to name all routes that may be used for generation.
+It's recommended to name all routes that may be used in generation, but it's not necessary to name other routes.)

+Line 7 matches any two-component URL, and line 8 matches any 3-component URL.
+These are used as catchall routes if we're too lazy to define a separate route for every action.
+If you *have* defined a route for every action, you can delete these two routes.

 Note that a URL "/error/images/arrow.jpg" could match both line 4 and line 8.
 The mapper resolves this by trying routes in the order defined, so this URL would match line 4.

-Line 3 is a backward compatibility option which you should set to false.
-Minimization allowed a route to match if some rightmost components are missing and default values are supplied in the route definition.
-With minimization, line 8 could match "/mycontroller/myaction", "/mycontroller", or even "/" if the missing variables were specified in the route definition, so line 7 would not be necessary.
-In practice, minimization led to application bugs when an unintended route matched, so it is no longer recommended.
-Without minimization, you just have to add additional routes to match the shorter URLs.

 If no routes match the URL, the mapper returns a "match failed" condition, which is seen in Pylons as HTTP 404 "Not Found".